gogama/incite/README.md

   results and AWS recommends you chunk your queries into smaller time ranges if your query exceeds 10K results.
 Incite does this chunking automatically and merges the results of all chunks into one convenient stream.
+- **Dynamic Splitting**. *Coming in v1.2.0!* Since v1.2.0, Incite can dynamically detect when a query chunk exceeds the 10K result limit, split that chunk into sub-chunks, and re-query the chunks, all automatically and without intervention.
 - **Multiplexing**.
 Incite efficiently runs multiple queries at the same time and is smart enough to do this without getting throttled or going over your CloudWatch Logs service quota limits.